Haeven/Haeven/README.md

-### Hi there 👋 My name is Haeven and I like to solve problems using code 😄
+### Hi there 👋 My name is Haeven and I like solving problems using code 😄

 <!--
 **Haeven/Haeven** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.